scale-it/algo-builder/infrastructure/README.md

         cd infrastructure
         make create-private-net

-1. Update the `node_data/PrimaryNode/config.json` file.
-Remember to set `"EnableDeveloperAPI": true` if you want to be able to compile and execute smart-contracts.
 1. Check the access token and network address.
 You will need them in your config file to correctly connect to a node.
+The network configuration (PrimaryNode/config.json) and token created using the `make create-private-net` command is fixed and shared in this repository, to match the one used in examples and default `algob.config`.
+Don't expose the node externally.
+Otherwise you will need to setup a firewall and generate a new token.
+You can see the network and a port by opening the following files:

         cat node_data/PrimaryNode/algod.net
         cat node_data/PrimaryNode/algod.token

-1. To stop and start again the chain use:
+1. To start and stop the the chain use the following commands:

+        make start-private-net
         make stop-private-net
-        make start-private-net

-1. To set up master account use:
+1. To set up master account (the account with hardcoded key we use in all our examples):

         make setup-master-account